 Instructions

-- In a bowl, cream together butter and sugar.
+- In a bowl, add butter and sugar.
+Using a hand mixer or stand mixer, cream together until light and fluffy.
 Add vanilla and lime zest and stir to combine.

 - In a separate bowl, sift (or whisk) together flour and salt.
 Add dry ingredients to butter mixture and mix until a dough forms.
 Dough may look crumbly, but will hold together when pinched between two fingers.